iturdikulov/notes/research/Python_Community-Python_Tutorial.md

 Execution of a derived class definition proceeds the same as for a base class.
 When the class object is constructed, the base class is remembered.
-This is used for resolving attribute references: if a requested attribute is not found in the class, the search proceeds to look in the base class.
+This is used for resolving attribute references: if a requested attribute is not found in the class, the search proceeds to look in the ==base class==.
 This rule is applied recursively if the base class itself is derived from some other class.

 There’s nothing special about instantiation of derived classes:
 `DerivedClassName()` creates a new instance of the class.
-Method references are resolved as follows: the corresponding class attribute is searched, descending down the chain of base classes if necessary, and the method reference is valid if this yields a function object.
+Method references are resolved as follows: the corresponding class attribute is searched, descending down the chain of ==base== classes if necessary, and the method reference is valid if this yields a function object.

 Derived classes may override methods of their base classes.
-Because methods have no special privileges when calling other methods of the same object, a method of a base class that calls another method defined in the same base class may end up calling a method of a derived class that overrides it.
-(For C++ programmers: all methods in Python are effectively `virtual`.)
+Because methods have no special privileges when calling other methods of the same object, a method of a base class that calls another method defined in the same base class may end up calling a method of a derived class that ==overrides it.== (For C++ programmers: all methods in Python are effectively `virtual`.)

 An overriding method in a derived class may in fact want to extend rather than simply replace the base class method of the same name.
-There is a simple way to call the base class method directly: just call `BaseClassName.methodname(self, arguments)`.
+There is a simple way to call the base class method directly: just call ==`BaseClassName.methodname(self, arguments)`==.
 This is occasionally useful to clients as well.
-(Note that this only works if the base class is accessible as `BaseClassName` in the global scope.)
+Note: that this only works if the base class is accessible as `BaseClassName` in the global scope.

-Python has two built-in functions that work with inheritance:
+Python has two built-in functions that work with inheritance (check type of an object):
+&#10;
 - Use `isinstance()` to check an instance’s type: `isinstance(obj, int)` will be `True` only if `obj.__class__` is `int` or some class derived from `int`
 - Use `issubclass()` to check class inheritance: `issubclass(bool, int)` is